DavidVogelxyz/library/install-os/install-debian.md

 ## Introduction

-This guide uses the `debootstrap` command to install a clean Debian/Ubuntu Server image.
-Any differences between the two will be specified.
+This guide uses the `debootstrap` command to install a clean Debian/Ubuntu OS image.
+This guide can and should be followed regardless of whether the install is for a desktop or server installation.
+Any differences between the Debian and Ubuntu installs will be specified.

-NB: Use the Ubuntu Desktop image over the Ubuntu Server image to use `debootstrap`.
-True whether installing Debian or Ubuntu.
+**NB:** Use an Ubuntu 24 (Noble) Desktop image over the Ubuntu Server image to perform the install.
+This guideline should be followed whether installing Debian or Ubuntu.

 Why?

+- By using the Ubuntu desktop GUI:
-- Can scroll output on the terminal screen.
+    - it is possible to scroll output in the terminal.
-- Can paste in commands from the guide.
+    - commands from the guide can be pasted into the terminal.

 ## Table of Contents